-Despite being one of the country’s best and most beautiful cities, Calgary is still often overshadowed by Toronto and Vancouver when it comes to pop culture.
-However, every July we actually outshine Canada’s brightest with an event so iconic, it’s made its way onto the pages, scripts and screens of entertainment all over the world.
-From the longest-running TV show to cult favourites and even a beloved reality TV series, here are 10 times that the Calgary Stampede was referenced in pop culture.
+Despite being one of the country’s best and most beautiful cities, Calgary is still often overshadowed by Toronto and Vancouver when it comes to pop culture – until July.
+For 10 days every year, Alberta holds an event so iconic, it’s actually made its way onto the pages, scripts and screens of entertainment all over the world.
+From the longest-running TV series in history to cult favourites and even a beloved reality shows, here are 11 times that the Calgary Stampede was referenced in pop culture.

 Now, if you’re a big fan, then you may have noticed that Calgary is actually referenced a few times in The Simpsons – in fact the entire episode I’m Spelling As Fast As I Can is based entirely in the city – though that’s not where you’ll actually SEE this Stampede reference.
 Instead, you’ll have to keep your eyes peeled during episode 13 of season 26 where a Calgary family can be briefly seen sitting on a wagon at the rodeo singing about the city.
 Don’t blink or you might miss it!

 Though it wasn’t really ‘mentioned’ per se, the Calgary Stampede was used as a visual reference for the Pawnee Harvest Festival.
 Pause it just right and you can actually see the entire midway in all of its glory!

 From space to beaches all over the world, Archie and the gang have travelled all over the globe – but our favourite stop?
 The Calgary Stampede!
 Read by almost every millennial growing up, The Archie Comic books were and are still a major deal, especially now that the CW has revived the franchise with Riverdale.

 In issue 403 (coincidence?)
 Archie actually competes in the Stampede Rodeo, while jughead enjoys a pancake breakfast – you can actually check out the whole thing in the link above!